jaidetree/valhalla/prompt-plan.md

 - The "any" validator should always return a success result

 ## Test Cases
-Add tests to `jaidetree.valhalla.types-test` that verify:
+Add tests to `dev.jaide.valhalla.types-test` that verify:
 1. `(uuid)` creates a validator that accepts UUID objects
 2. `(validate (uuid) (uuid/random-uuid))` returns a success result
 3. `(validate (uuid) "not-a-uuid")` returns a failure result